What Is Orthostatic Hypotension?

 Frequently Asked Questions

-Orthostatic hypotension is a sustained drop in blood pressure on standing — at least 20 mmHg in systolic or 10 mmHg in diastolic within 3 minutes of standing.
+Orthostatic hypotension is a sustained blood pressure drop on standing — at least 20 mmHg systolic or 10 mmHg diastolic within 3 minutes of standing.
 It causes dizziness, blurred vision, weakness and, in severe cases, syncope (fainting).
-It is most common in older adults, in patients with neurologic diseases, or in those using antihypertensives.
+It is most common in older adults, patients with neurologic disease, and those taking antihypertensives.

 The correct orthostatic test: (1) lie down for at least 5 minutes and measure BP; (2) stand and measure BP at 1, 3, and 5 minutes; (3) a drop of 20 mmHg systolic or 10 mmHg diastolic at any measurement confirms the diagnosis.
-Measuring only seated may underestimate the drop — ideally the lying position is used as baseline.
+Measuring only when seated may underestimate the drop — ideally the supine position serves as baseline.

-Some preliminary clinical studies suggest that acupuncture may contribute to improvement of orthostatic symptoms in subgroups of patients, especially in conditions associated with dysautonomia.
-Proposed mechanisms involve possible autonomic modulation, but evidence is still limited.
-The acupuncture physician can evaluate the indication as complementary therapy alongside conventional treatment — including review of potentially causative medications, postural measures, and hydration.
+Preliminary clinical studies suggest acupuncture may help improve orthostatic symptoms in patient subgroups, especially in conditions linked to dysautonomia.
+Proposed mechanisms involve possible autonomic modulation, but evidence remains limited.
+The acupuncture physician can assess its role as complementary therapy alongside conventional treatment — including review of potentially causative medications, postural measures, and hydration.
 In older adults, fall prevention remains the priority.

-For patients without contraindication (heart failure, kidney disease, severe hypertension), increased sodium intake (2-4 g/day) and fluids (1.5 to 2.5 liters/day) expand intravascular volume and improve orthostatic symptoms.
-Rapid intake of 500 mL of cold water can raise blood pressure by 20-30 mmHg in 15 minutes — a useful mechanism to prevent morning episodes.
+For patients without contraindication (heart failure, kidney disease, severe hypertension), increased sodium (2-4 g/day) and fluids (1.5 to 2.5 liters/day) expand intravascular volume and improve orthostatic symptoms.
+Rapidly drinking 500 mL of cold water can raise blood pressure by 20-30 mmHg within 15 minutes — a useful mechanism to prevent morning episodes.

-Leg-muscle contraction exercises before standing — flexion and extension of the feet, compression of the thighs and glutes — activate the muscle-venous pump and increase venous return.
-Graduated compression stockings (20-30 mmHg) are effective at reducing venous pooling.
+Leg-muscle contraction exercises before standing — foot flexion and extension, thigh and glute compression — activate the muscle-venous pump and boost venous return.
+Graduated compression stockings (20-30 mmHg) effectively reduce venous pooling.
 Swimming, recumbent cycling, and aquatic exercises are better tolerated than upright activities.
-Sleeping with the head of the bed elevated (head-up tilt) increases plasma volume in 4 to 6 weeks.
+Sleeping with the head of the bed elevated (head-up tilt) increases plasma volume over 4 to 6 weeks.

 Fludrocortisone is a mineralocorticoid that increases renal sodium retention and expands intravascular volume.
 Initial dose: 0.1 mg/day in the morning.
 Adverse effects include hypokalemia, peripheral edema, headache and, at high doses, supine hypertension.
-Monitoring of electrolytes (especially potassium) and supine BP is mandatory.
+Electrolyte monitoring (especially potassium) and supine BP checks are mandatory.
 Do not use in heart failure or uncontrolled hypertension.

 In older adults, orthostatic hypotension is especially dangerous because of the risk of falls, fractures, and loss of independence.
-The baroreflex declines with age, hampering compensation.
-Polypharmacy review is the highest-impact measure — many older adults take multiple antihypertensives, diuretics, and psychotropics that potentiate orthostatic hypotension.
+The baroreflex declines with age, blunting compensation.
+Polypharmacy review is the highest-impact measure — many older adults take multiple antihypertensives, diuretics, and psychotropics that worsen orthostatic hypotension.
 Less aggressive BP targets are recommended in frail older adults.

 Vasovagal syncope is a neurocardiogenic reflex with vasodilation and bradycardia, triggered by pain, emotion, heat, or prolonged standing, with a prodrome of nausea, sweating, and blurred vision.
-Orthostatic hypotension is a BP drop in the first minutes after standing, without necessarily the classic vasovagal symptoms.
-The tilt-table test differentiates the two conditions by documenting the hemodynamic pattern.
+Orthostatic hypotension is a BP drop in the first minutes after standing, without the classic vasovagal symptoms.
+The tilt-table test distinguishes the two by documenting the hemodynamic pattern.

-Postprandial hypotension is a BP drop of 20 mmHg or more within 75 minutes after a meal, resulting from splanchnic blood sequestration for digestion.
+Postprandial hypotension is a BP drop of 20 mmHg or more within 75 minutes after a meal, caused by splanchnic blood sequestration for digestion.
 It is especially prevalent in older adults and patients with dysautonomia.
-Preventive strategies: smaller, more frequent meals, reducing refined carbohydrates (which cause greater insulin response and vasodilation), avoiding alcohol with meals, and resting seated for 30 minutes after eating.
+Preventive strategies: smaller, more frequent meals, fewer refined carbohydrates (which trigger greater insulin response and vasodilation), avoiding alcohol with meals, and resting seated for 30 minutes after eating.

 It depends on the cause.
-Medication-induced orthostatic hypotension often resolves with adjustment of pharmacotherapy.
-The form caused by dehydration improves with adequate hydration.
-Neurogenic forms — associated with Parkinson disease, multiple-system atrophy, or autonomic neuropathy — are chronic and progressive, requiring continuous symptom management.
+Medication-induced orthostatic hypotension often resolves with pharmacotherapy adjustment.
+Dehydration-related cases improve with adequate hydration.
+Neurogenic forms — associated with Parkinson disease, multiple-system atrophy, or autonomic neuropathy — are chronic and progressive, requiring ongoing symptom management.
 Adequate control allows satisfactory quality of life in most cases.

 Related Reading